YZ1GO/L.EIC017_ES_PRJ/README.md

 __Tests:__ Expanded and enhanced the test suite by adding more unit, widget, and integration tests, while also improving the quality of existing tests.

 __UI/UX:__ Refined the visual design with minor adjustments and consistent color schemes.
 Made the control center button more intuitive by replacing the "Pingu button" with a more recognizable "plus" button in the middle of the navigation bar.

+__Reminders:__ Completed the implementation of the reminder feature, added manage reminders screen and the functionality to notify the user at the scheduled time to take the medication.
+Also fixed issues related to reminder cards update.